Immersive Virtual Reality and Exercise Programs in Multiple Sclerosis

 TITLE: Immersive Virtual Reality and Exercise Programs in Multiple Sclerosis

 INTRODUCTION: Multiple sclerosis (MS) is a chronic neuroimmunological and degenerative disease characterized by demyelination within the central nervous system.
 Its clinical course involves motor impairment, sensory disturbances, cognitive dysfunction, and a progressive decline in functional independence.
 MS is one of the leading causes of non-traumatic disability in young adults.
 This highlights the considerable impact of the disease, both in terms of healthcare burden and healthcare expenditure.
 Within this context, therapeutic exercise has evolved from being considered potentially harmful to being recognized as a safe and effective intervention capable of improving gait, balance, cardiorespiratory fitness, fatigue, and quality of life in people with MS. A model has been proposed for prescribing and progressing exercise at different stages of MS: passive range-of-motion exercises designed for patients with the most severe symptoms, a second stage incorporating active muscle-strengthening exercises, and finally, integrated exercise programs that incorporate strength, endurance, balance, and coordination training.
 Evidence from systematic reviews and meta-analyses shows that structured exercise (including high-intensity protocols when performed under supervision) is safe and can improve functional outcomes.
-Our ExeRVIEM II project (High-Intensity Exercise Program with Immersive Virtual Reality in Multiple Sclerosis) represents a novel strategy to facilitate rehabilitation exercise programs using head-mounted virtual reality displays.
+Our ExeRVIEM III project (Effects of a Physiotherapy Program With High-Intensity Exercise and Immersive Virtual Reality in Multiple Sclerosis: Randomized Controlled Trial) represents a novel strategy to facilitate rehabilitation exercise programs using head-mounted virtual reality displays.

 GENERAL OBJECTIVES:

-1.1 To design and implement an ExeRVIEM II exercise program/protocol for people with MS.
+1.1 To design and implement an ExeRVIEM III exercise program/protocol for people with MS.

 1.2 To evaluate the feasibility and safety of the high-intensity virtual reality exercise program.